PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Preliminaries

-and the $V_{C_i}\left ( b_0 \right )$ is updated equivalently. \paragraph{Safe Model-based Reinforcement Learning} Model-based reinforcement learning (MBRL) approaches \citep{moerland2022modelbasedreinforcementlearningsurvey, polydoros2017survey, berkenkamp2017safemodelbasedreinforcementlearning} provide significant advantages for addressing safe RL problems by facilitating the modeling of environmental dynamics. \citet{jayant2022modelbasedsafedeepreinforcement, thomas2022safereinforcementlearningimagining} enhance the integration of model-free safe reinforcement learning algorithms with dynamic models by employing ensemble Gaussian models.
+\paragraph{Safe RL with Model-based Methods} Model-based RL approaches \citep{moerland2022modelbasedreinforcementlearningsurvey, polydoros2017survey, berkenkamp2017safemodelbasedreinforcementlearning} provide significant advantages for addressing Safe RL problems by facilitating the modeling of environmental dynamics. \citet{jayant2022modelbasedsafedeepreinforcement, thomas2022safereinforcementlearningimagining} enhance the integration of model-free Safe RL algorithms with dynamic models by employing ensemble Gaussian models.
 Alternatively, \citet{zanger2021safe} utilize neural networks (NNs) to quantify model uncertainty and constrain this error measure through constrained model-based policy optimization.
 Recently, \citet{as2022constrainedpolicyoptimizationbayesian} has integrated Bayesian methods with the Dreamer framework~\citep{hafner2020dreamcontrollearningbehaviors} to quantify uncertainty in the estimated model, employing the Lagrangian method to incorporate safety constraints.
-However, these works overlook the issue of partial observability in safe reinforcement learning, which presents a more realistic setting in real-world applications.
-In this context, \citet{hogewind2022safereinforcementlearningpixels} addresses the problem of partial observability in safe reinforcement learning by integrating the Lagrangian mechanism into the SLAC framework~\citep{lee2020stochasticlatentactorcriticdeep}. \citet{huang2024safedreamersafereinforcementlearning} achieved zero-cost performance by integrating the Lagrangian method with the Dreamerv3 framework.
+However, these works overlook the issue of partial observability, which presents a more realistic setting in real-world applications.
+In this context, \citet{hogewind2022safereinforcementlearningpixels} addresses the problem of partial observability in Safe RL by integrating the Lagrangian mechanism into the SLAC framework~\citep{lee2020stochasticlatentactorcriticdeep}. \citet{huang2024safedreamersafereinforcementlearning} achieved zero-cost performance by integrating the Lagrangian method with the Dreamerv3 framework.
 From the perspective of POMDPs ~\citep{kaelbling1998planning}, constructing world models solely from partial observations does not fully exploit the potential of these models.
 In this work, we aim to address partial observability by leveraging privileged information that is accessible during training, thereby ensuring the agent's safety and enhancing its performance.